lostintangent/gistpad/README.md

 [![Join space](https://vslscommunitieswebapp.azurewebsites.net/badge/gistpad)](http://vslscommunitieswebapp.azurewebsites.net/join_redirect/gistpad)

 GistPad is a Visual Studio Code extension that allows you to develop [GitHub Gists](https://gist.github.com/) entirely from within the editor.
 You can open, create, delete and fork Gists, and then seamlessly begin editing files, as if they were local.
-It's like your very own, cloud-based scratchpad, code snippet manager and [blog](#gistlog).
+It's like your very own, cloud-based scratchpad, code snippet manager, knowledge base and [blog](#gistlog).
 Additionally, you can collaborate with your friends and colleagues by "following" them, so that you can access/browse/fork and comment on their Gists, directly from within Visual Studio Code 🚀

 <img src="https://user-images.githubusercontent.com/116461/69910156-96274b80-13fe-11ea-9be4-d801f4e9c377.gif" width="750px" />